google/proto-quic/src/tools/perf/docs/perf_bot_sheriffing.md

     ensure that the bug title reflects something like "Fix and re-enable testname".
 4. Investigate the failure.
 Some tips for investigating:
-    *   When viewing buildbot step logs, **use the **<font color="blue">[stdout]</font>** link to view logs!**.
-        This will link to logdog logs which do not expire.
-Do not use or link to the logs found through the <font color="blue">stdio</font> link whenever possible as these logs will expire.
-    *   When investigating Android, look for the logcat which is uploaded to Google Storage at the end of the run. logcat will contain much more detailed Android device and crash info than will be found in Telemetry logs.
     *   If it's a non flaky failure, indentify the first failed build so you can narrow down the range of CLs that causes the failure.
         You can use the